Dynamics of Local Elasticity During Training of Neural Nets

 \section{Conclusion}

-In this work we were able to demonstrate via theory and neural experiments, a possibly general phenomenon that the weight updates in many popular training setups cause prediction changes preferably for those data which are somehow ``related" to the point being sampled for computing the stochastic gradient.
+In this work we were able to demonstrate via theory and neural experiments, a general phenomenon that the weight updates in many popular training setups cause prediction changes preferably for those data which are ``related" to the point being sampled for computing the stochastic gradient.
 And very crucially - and possibly surprisingly - our experiments in the classification setup showed that this preference sets in very early on in the training - much before the asymptotic classification accuracies have been attained.
 We recall that to pin down the above effect we had to introduce a new definition of ``local elasticity" (Definition \ref{def:srel_ce_k}) which measures the changes in the predicted distribution over classes (for a fixed input) while the training is underway.

 One of the main next steps from here on is to develop theoretical models where one can reproduce the phenomenon of local elasticity with neural classification experiments as demonstrated in Section \ref{exp:svhn}.
-More generally it would be an exciting avenue of future research to identify learning scenarios where the extended idea of $\srel$ as given in Definition \ref{def:srel_ce_k} can be exactly calculated and thus its properties demonstrated in the experiments here being more firmly established as being characteristic of a large class of learning scenarios.
+More generally, it would be an exciting avenue of future research to identify learning scenarios where the extended idea of $\srel$ as given in Definition \ref{def:srel_ce_k} can be exactly calculated and thus be able to rigorously establish its interesting properties demonstrated in the experiments.
 Lastly, a necessary and sufficient condition on a learning process doing regression remains to be identified for which one can rigorously prove the late time non-decreasing behavior of $\srel$.